When, How, and How Often Should You Use Niacinamide Serum?

 What is niacinamide?

-Niacinamide is a form of vitamin B—specifically, vitamin B3—that is often used in products designed to help combat the visible signs of aging.
-You can find this powerful ingredient in serums, moisturizers, eye creams, and even cleansers, making it easy to add to your skincare routine.
-Typically, you’ll find it in concentrations of 5% or less, though more concentrated niacinamide serums do exist.
-In general, niacinamide is considered suitable for all skin types and, per the Cleveland Clinic, is rarely associated with side effects.
+Niacinamide is a form of vitamin B3 used in skincare to visibly brighten tone, smooth texture, and support a healthy skin barrier.
+It’s found in serums, moisturizers, cleansers, and eye creams, making it highly versatile.
+Most formulas include concentrations of 5% or less, though some niacinamide serums are stronger.
+Per the Cleveland Clinic, dermatologists generally consider it safe for all skin types, even sensitive skin.
 Still, as with any skincare ingredient, it’s best to introduce it to your skincare routine slowly to help minimize the potential for redness or irritation.

 What are the benefits of niacinamide?

 Niacinamide is incredibly versatile—products with this ingredient can help brighten the skin, address the visible signs of aging, reduce the appearance of discoloration, and more.
-Per the Cleveland Clinic, products with niacinamide can help:
+Per the Cleveland Clinic, niacinamide serums and other products with niacinamide can help:

-- Improve the appearance of fine lines and wrinkles
+• Soften the appearance of fine lines and wrinkles for smoother skin

 When Should You Use Niacinamide in Your Routine?